Board of Directors

-Mr. Wagner is a partner in the law firm Norton Rose.
-His practice focuses on Canadian federal administrative and regulatory laws that affect business, including competition/antitrust law, government procurement law and particularly international trade law, where his expertise has been recognized by several independent organizations.
-Mr. Wagner regularly advises and represents Canadian and foreign clients in relation to customs, trade, competition and procurement issues before government departments and agencies, tribunals and the courts.
+Mr. Wagner was a partner in the law firm Norton Rose.
+His practice focused on Canadian federal administrative and regulatory laws that affect business, including competition/antitrust law, government procurement law and particularly international trade law, where his expertise has been recognized by several independent organizations.
+Mr. Wagner regularly advised and represented Canadian and foreign clients in relation to customs, trade, competition and procurement issues before government departments and agencies, tribunals and the courts.

-Gordon Berlin is the President of MDRC, a nonprofit, nonpartisan research organization based in New York City and Oakland, California, that is dedicated to learning what works to improve the lives of low-income people.
+Gordon Berlin is a research professor at Georgetown University's McCourt School of Public Policy, where he is leading a series of collaborative, multidisciplinary, and multi-institutional efforts aimed at tackling some of the world's most complex challenges.
+From 1990 to 2019, he was the President of MDRC, a nonprofit, nonpartisan research organization based in New York City and Oakland, California, that is dedicated to learning what works to improve the lives of low-income people.
 Before joining MDRC in 1990, he was Executive Deputy Administrator for Management, Budget, and Policy at the New York City Human Resources Administration.
 He also was Deputy Director of the Ford Foundation’s Urban Poverty program and worked as a program analyst and project officer in the U.S. Department of Labor’s Employment and Training Administration.
 Berlin was the founding Executive Director of the Social Research and Demonstration Corporation.